zhusteposting/admin-portal/README.md

 - Method: GET
 - Category: Jobs
 - Route: `/job/search`
 - additional parameters that can be added such as workLocationType, employmentType, yearsOfExperience, closingDate
 - Gets job posts by keywords and additional query parameters
+- There's pagination

 <details>
     <summary>GET</summary>